isleofcode/ember-cordova/README.md

 name will be used.

 If you already have a Cordova project here it will not be overwritten.

+Make sure your config.locationType is set to 'hash'.

 As a final step, add your desired platforms, e.g.: